Orthogonalized Synthetic Controls: Introduction

-My primary application of this approach is as a Synthetic Control Estimator (SCE) which gives an asymptotically normal estimate of the average treatment effect on the treated (ATT).
 Several other inference methods have been proposed for SCEs including the placebo method of \cite{Abadie2010}, the subsampling method of \cite{Li2020}, the cross-fitting t-test method of \cite{t-test2022}, the conformal inference method of \cite{ConformalInference}, and the End-of-Sample Instability Test, originally introduced by \cite{Andrews2003} and applied to SCE by \cite{CaoDowd2019}.
-Additionally, \cite{CARVALHO2018} and \cite{SyntheticIV} both provide asymptotic normality for estimates of the ATT using their versions of the SCE and several papers proposing methods closely related to the SCE have also provided asymptotic normality results for the estimated ATT. \cite{Arkhangelskyetal2021} introduce the Synthetic Difference-in-Differences estimator, which involves a weighted Difference-in-Differences regression.
+Additionally, \cite{CARVALHO2018} and \cite{SyntheticIV} both provide asymptotic normality for estimates of the ATT using their versions of the SCE. \cite{Arkhangelskyetal2021} introduce the Synthetic Difference-in-Differences (SDID) estimator, which is a Difference-in-Differences style method that involves weighting across both control units and pre-treatment time periods.
 They establish consistency and asymptotic normality of the estimated ATT.
-However, the results of \cite{Arkhangelskyetal2021} and \cite{SyntheticIV} rely on the Euclidean norm of the control weights converging to zero at a sufficiently fast rate and \cite{CARVALHO2018} and \cite{t-test2022} impose conditions for their estimators to be asymptotically unbiased that I do not.
-In section \ref{s: SC}, I discuss these alternatives further and compare my method with many of these approaches in simulations and show that it usually controls size and has high power relative to the other methods that control size.
+However, the results of \cite{Arkhangelskyetal2021} and \cite{SyntheticIV} rely on the Euclidean norm of the control weights converging to zero at a sufficiently fast rate, and \cite{CARVALHO2018} and \cite{t-test2022} impose conditions for their estimators to be asymptotically unbiased that I do not.
+In sections \ref{s: EmpiricalApplication} and \ref{s: extensions}, I discuss these alternatives further, as well as compare my method with many of these approaches in simulations and show that it usually controls size and has high power relative to the other methods that control size.